 - Plug and play installation allows for quick installation, with no wiring modifications to the machine. - Dual timing maps and configurations.
-Have one map for inexperienced riders, and one \ performance map to unleash the power of your machine.
+Have one map for inexperienced riders, and one performance map to unleash the power of your machine.
 Both maps are fully configurable via our optional USB Memory Interface - Repetitive fire ignition delivers hotter spark with longer spark duration for maximum power and virtually eliminates misfires, while giving you easy starts and crisp throttle response. - Using the performance map allows the machine to run cooler, produce more horsepower and more torque, while minimizing fuel consumption.
-Also, you'll benefit from better throttle response. - Additional speed limiter input allows to add a speed limiter for commercial applications. - Incorporates part throttle timing advance that increases the part throttle horsepower by over 20%! - Replaceable harness allows for platform changes with a simple harness change and a firmware upgrade using our USB Memory Interface (sold separately).
+Also, you'll benefit from better throttle response and eliminates the factory bottom end lag for wheel standing performance. - Incorporates part throttle timing advance that increases the part throttle horsepower by over 40%! - Replaceable harness allows for platform changes with a simple harness change and a firmware upgrade using our USB Memory Interface (sold separately).
 This may be the last ECU you'll ever need to buy!